 O Light Divine!
-Magnum Chorum illuminates the miracle of Christmas in a stunning program exploring iconic music of Russia, Sweden and the Baltic region.
+Magnum Chorum illuminates the season in a stunning program exploring iconic music of Russia, Sweden and the Baltic region.
 You’ll savor Kopylov’s Heavenly Light, a soaring Hymn to the Lord and Hymn to the Virgin by Alexander Levine, Chesnokov’s Gabriel Appeared, music by Gretchaninoff, and excerpts from Rachmaninoff’s All Night Vigil.
 You’ll hear an electrifying Ave Maris Stella by Polish composer Lukazewski, the luminous music of Esenvalds and Part, and a tranquil prayer of Mother Teresa.
 Music from Sweden and cameos by Tavener and Whitbourn deliver a radiant and robust celebration of the season.

 ABOUT THE CONDUCTOR

 Brian A. Schmidt is Associate Professor of Choral Music at Baylor University and conductor of the Baylor A Cappella Choir and Chamber Singers.
 He also teaches the graduate choral conducting and literature courses and guides graduate conducting recitals.
 Schmidt is founder and Artistic Director of the South Dakota Chorale, a professional choir based in Sioux Falls, SD and has grown the ensemble’s artistic presence through commercial recordings and an international recording contract in 2014 with PENTATONE, a Dutch classical label.

 Previously Schmidt served at Duke University Chapel where he conducted the Duke Vespers Ensemble and founded several new ventures including the monthly Bach Cantata Series and Cappella Baroque (a professional period-instrument orchestra) along with publishing recordings on the MSR Classics label.